-On Android, most of the Google-specific functionality is handled by a module in Google Play Services.
-On Matter-compatible versions of Google Play Services, it also includes features for handling Thread credentials on compatible Border Routers.
+On Android, most of the Google-specific functionality is handled by a module in Google Play services.
+On Matter-compatible versions of Play services, it also includes features for handling Thread credentials on compatible Border Routers.
 The Thread Network API allows Thread network configuration that is seamless and transparent.

 Google Home app (GHA) makes use of these APIs for injecting the correct credentials on a new Node during the Matter commissioning flow.